knative/docs/docs/snippets/dns.md

-You can configure DNS to prevent the need to run curl commands with a host header.
+You can configure DNS to avoid running curl commands with a host header.

-The following tabs expand to show instructions for configuring DNS.
+The following tabs show instructions for configuring DNS.
 Follow the procedure for the DNS of your choice:

 === "Magic DNS (sslip.io)"